Shajar87/Excel/README.md

 ---
 This project is a part of the virtual work experience program by Forage.
 In this project, I need to deliver solutions to the problems faced by Accenture's client, Social Buzz.
 Social Buzz is a tech company that is facing big data problem management and it wants to expand using its users’ data.

-**The dataset contains details of content e.g. content-Type, category, sentiment rection_type, etc.**
+The dataset contains details of content e.g. content-Type, category, sentiment rection_type, etc.

+**Dataset Review**

 | Content ID                             | Reaction Type | Datetime            | Content Type | Category  | Sentiment | Score |
 |----------------------------------------|---------------|---------------------|--------------|-----------|-----------|-------|